cb-ci-templates/ci-templates/casc/README.md

 OR follow the manual steps below:

-* Assign the bundle `main/controller-ci-templates` to the Controller provisioning
+* Assign the bundle `main/controller-ci-templates` during the Controller provisioning

 ![CJOC-Controller-provisioning-bundle.png](../images/CJOC-Controller-provisioning-bundle.png)